arijitdasgupta/Dotfiles/README.md

 sh init-script.sh
 ```

-That should fetch everything you need.
+That should fetch everything you need, including all git submodules.

 ## ZSH